Professor and Department Chair

 Journal articles and technical reports (selected)

 I have a joint, integrated appointment as a State Extension Specialist with the University of Wisconsin - Cooperative Extension providing technical assistance to an array of local clients throughout the Lake States.
 In particular, I work closely with the network of community resource development educators on the variety of issues listed above.
-In addition, I am a faculty member of the UW-Madison Nelson Institute of Environmental Studies.
+In addition, I am an affiliate with the UW-Madison Nelson Institute of Environmental Studies.

 Formally trained in agricultural economics (Ph.D.), forest policy (M.S.),and resource management (B.S.), my analytical work focuses on the linkages between natural resources and rural economic development with a particular interest in the mechanisms behind income generation and distribution to rural households.
 In addition to planning, I interact professionally in related fields of regional science, resource economics, community development, natural resource management, and tourism/recreation/leisure science.